-1 Real Estate Strategies - This type includes two commingled real estate funds comprised of diversified commercial and residential real estate investments.
+1Real Estate Strategies-This type includes three commingled real estate funds comprised of diversified commercial and residential real estate investments.
 Participation in these investments is through commingled funds with ownership measured in shares of the funds.
-These investments typically provide daily liquidity with redemption requests processed within 1 - 3 days, subject to certain restrictions and the availability of cash.
+These investments typically provide daily or quarterly liquidity with redemption requests processed within 1-90 days, subject to certain restrictions and the availability of cash.
 On March 20, 2020, the Principal U.S. Property Account applied a redemption limitation that provides for redemptions on a pro rata basis as cash balances become available for distribution.
-The Consolidated Plan had no redemptions in queue as of September 30, 2021.
+The Consolidated Plan had no redemptions in queue as of September 30, 2022.

-2 Alternative Investments - This type includes five funds with a variety of investments including structured credit investments, securitized credit investments, sovereign credit investments, high yield credit investments, and residential bridge loans, which offer attractive risk/return profiles, and provide portfolio diversification.
+2Alternative Investments-This type includes four funds with a variety of investments including structured credit investments, securitized credit investments, sovereign credit investments, high yield credit investments, and residential bridge loans, which offer attractive risk/return profiles, and provide portfolio diversification.
 Participation in these funds is through a collective trust, commingled funds and limited partnerships, with ownership measured in shares of the collective trust, commingled funds, or partners' capital.
-These investments typically provide daily, monthly, or biannual liquidity with redemption requests required 60-90 days prior to trade settlement date, subject to certain restrictions and the availability of cash.
+These investments typically provide monthly, quarterly, or biannual liquidity with redemption requests required 10-40 days prior to trade settlement date, subject to certain restrictions and the availability of cash.

-Note 5 - Net Pension Liability/(Asset)
+Note 5 - Net Pension Liability

-The components of the net pension liability/(asset), measured as of September 30, 2021, were as follows:
+The components of the net pension liability/(asset) measured as of September 30, 2022, were as follows:

-Total pension liability Plan fiduciary net position \$ 305,888,606 348,217,158 Net Pension Liability/(Asset) \$ (42,328,552) Plan fiduciary net position as a percentage of the total pension liability 113.84%
+Total pension liability \$ 325,278,628

+Plan fiduciary net position (277,850,564)

+Net Pension Liability \$ 47,428,064

+Plan fiduciary net position as a percentage of the total pension liability